 Ebert advocated then for what he called “frame analysis.”
 Here is an example: a film still from the classic 1942 movie “Casablanca.”
 Frank W. How to Use Green Screen Effects on iPads.
 Making Movies Magical These days, very little comes out of Hollywood without special effects added in post-production.

 Our favorite superhero movies, science fiction thrillers and fast-paced action movies just wouldn't be the same without them.
 However, these video effects are no longer the preserve of video professionals.
+Technology has advanced quickly, and you can now replicate these very same effects to make photos and videos come to life on your iPad.
+Here's how.
+What You Need to Get Started There are a number of things you need in order to use green screen effects on iPads.
 The 100 Best Video Sites For Educators.
 Via Edudemic Bringing multimedia into the classroom is a great way to engage students in learning.

 Supplementing lessons, opening up new interests, and offering inspiration, online videos make for an incredible teaching tool.
 In 2010, we covered our favorite 100 video sites for educators, and we’ve now updated our list for 2012 with more than 100 resources and more than 25 brand new entries.
 Read on, and you’ll be able to check out the very best sources for educational videos on the web.
 Educational Video Collections Specifically designed for education, these collections make it easy to find video learning resources.